MinaProtocol/mina/rfcs/0045-faux-zk-oracle.md

 1. The Faux ZK Oracle must be allowed to send an HTTP GET/POST request on the user’s behalf to retrieve data to be included inside a circuit.
 For security reasons, the Faux ZK Oracle will only support domains that have been previously white-listed to fetch data from.
 This is to prevent users from using the Faux ZK Oracle as a malicious proxy.
 The white list can be implemented as a `.json` configuration file within the project structure.

 2. When the Faux ZK Oracle makes this request on behalf of the user and receives a response from the destination API, the data must be transformed into `Field` elements in a sensible way so that the smart contract receiving this data can parse the response in the circuit.
 The data should be transformed into field elements on the ZK Oracle so that the data can be signed and then verified inside a circuit directly.

-Additionally, because there is no support for dynamic lookup within array structures inside a circuit, JSON parsing is not an option inside a circuit directly.
+The transformation of data to `Field` elements will be possible once support for dynamic lookup within array structures are implemented in SnarkyJS.
+By using dynamic lookup in circuits, a general purpose JSON parser can be implemented inside the ZK Oracle circuit that serializes all data receieved into an arrays of `Field` elements.
+Building a data structure in this way ensures all computation done on the data is done in a circuit so it's verifiable by other circuits.
 By encoding the data into fields before sending it back to the user, the user is able to use that data directly in their circuits.

 **Note**: A `Field` element is a SnarkyJS primitive that describes a finite prime field.